LimbOfTree/LegisQuest/README.md

 Some Other Notes:
 Legis is pronounced Lee-Gis.
 Please run this in fullscreen.
-If you want to erase your save data for whatever reason, just delete all the files in the "Saves" folder.
-DO NOT DELETE THE FOLDER ITSELF.
+If you want to erase your save data for whatever reason, just delete the "Saves" folder.
 This is a very short game.
 Please don't expect a lot.